metaplex-foundation/developer-hub/src/pages/core/transfer.md

 Some of the accounts may be abstracted out and/or optional in our sdks for ease of use.
-A full detailed look at the on chain instruction it can be viewed here.
-[Github](https://github.com)
+A full detailed look at the on chain instruction it can be viewed on [Github](https://github.com/metaplex-foundation/mpl-core/blob/main/programs/mpl-core/src/processor/transfer.rs).
+{% /totem-accordion %}
+{% /totem %}

-## Transfer
+## Transfer Example
 Here is how you can use our SDKs to transfer an asset on MPL Core.

 {% dialect-switcher title="Transfer Assets" %}